BETA PHOTO: Looking toward Stone House approach and landing st...

 Weather station 7.4 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shell Pond:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shell Pond:

 Featured Route For Shell Pond